Waxomancy A-Z Wax Meanings

 Island Formation

 Isolated wax mass separate from main body.
-A contained density was processed independently from the central structure.
+A contained density was processed independently.

 Indentation / Imprint